coffee2code/post-author-ip/README.md

 A plugin for WordPress that records the IP address of the original post author when a post first gets created.

+This plugin is available in the WordPress Plugin Directory: https://wordpress.org/plugins/post-author-ip/

 ## Installation